 - Listening to music.

 On the other hand, one of the most deadening activities for your brain is watching television.
 Even educational television creates a passive brain experience, and the knowledge gained from it does not increase brain power.
-To stay sharp and increase your brain power, cut back on the amount of time you spend in front of the tube and take up some of the activities mentioned above instead.
+To stay sharp and increase your cognitive abilities, cut back on the amount of time you spend in front of the tube and take up some of the activities mentioned above instead.